 The majority of businesses are able to claim a 100% Annual Investment Allowance (AIA) on a portion of expenditure on most types of plant and machinery (except cars).
 The AIA applies to businesses of any size and most business structures, but there are provisions to prevent multiple claims.

-Businesses are able to allocate their AIA in any way they wish, so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as integral features).
+The AIA is currently £1 million and businesses are able to allocate their AIA in any way they wish, so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as integral features).

-Plant and machinery – super-deduction
+Plant and machinery - full expensing

-- a super-deduction providing allowances of 130% on most new plant and machinery investments that ordinarily qualify for 18% main rate writing down allowances
+- full expensing providing an allowance of 100% on most new plant and machinery investments that ordinarily qualify for 18% main rate writing down allowances

 - a first year allowance of 50% on most new plant and machinery investments that ordinarily qualify for 6% special rate writing down allowances.